 The power-ups themselves not only gave the game some personality, but they also changed the way we played!
 Items like the Raccoon Tail let us take to the sky.
 The Hammer Suit allowed us to step into the shell of one of Mario’s greatest adversaries.
 The Frog Suit ensured us we would never have to fear another water level again!
 Each of these suits also opened up new paths through a level, taking the replay value up a notch!
 This was a game that was different every time you played!
 These power-ups also extended their influence to the World Map, where you used unique items to bypass obstacles and create shortcuts through the world.
 Remember the first time you found a Warp Whistle and whisked away to a faraway place?

 I hope that you all enjoyed this change of pace.
-Despite that this is not a true 16-bit title, it is just too important not to talk about.
+Despite that this is not a true 16-bit title, Super Mario All Stars is just too important not to talk about.
 Later they released a version of All-Stars that included Super Mario World as well, so if you can find it, get it.
 That makes five of the greatest games of all time on one cartridge!
 I often talk about how this generation was the best of both worlds, with systems finally having the ability to fulfill the developer’s visions while at the same time having the solid arcade game designs that I hold sacred.
-No game illustrates this point better than Super Mario All-Stars.
+No game illustrates this point better than Super Mario All Stars.
 Oh, and if you had any doubts…

 5 OUT OF 5 STARS!!!